tsong28/p2p-pooling/README.md

 # Pooled Staking Dashboard

-A dashboard that integrates p2ps staking and restaking API functionalities to provide a way for users to stake in a pool.
+A project that integrates P2Ps staking and restaking API functionalities to provide a way for users to stake in a pool.

-This project was created as part of the 2025 Eigen Games following the p2p track.
+This project was created as part of the 2025 Eigen Games following the P2P track.

 ## Features

 - **Deposit and Staking/Restaking Functionality:**
   Deposit ETH into a pooled smart contract.
-Your ETH will be stake and restaked via p2p's staking and restaking api.
+Your ETH will be stake and restaked via P2P's staking and restaking api.

 - **Delegator Summary:**
   View real-time details such as APY, your staked ETH, total rewards in the pool, and a breakdown of individual rewards.